kmcintyre/card/README.md

 Write some prototypes for card, deck.

-I want to be able to render in 2d a card.
+I want to be able to render in 2d a set of cards.